Skip to content

 2. THRIAID 430-Piece Waterproof First Aid Kit — Best high-capacity truck first aid kit

-430 pieces · Waterproof case · MOLLE straps + organized trays · ~$53
+430 pieces · Waterproof case · MOLLE straps + organized trays · ~the listed price

 The best truck first aid kit for crews and high-mileage rigs is the THRIAID 430-Piece Waterproof First Aid Kit.
 Its 430-piece count is the deepest in this ranking, and the organized internal trays mean that depth stays usable — supplies grouped by function instead of compressed into one pouch.
 The MOLLE straps let you lash it to a seat back, roll bar, or cargo panel, splitting the difference between a mounted metal box and a loose bag.
 The waterproof case is the right call for trucks that double as basecamp: rain at the tailgate, coolers sweating in the bed, mud on gloves.
 If your vehicle regularly carries a crew of three or more, or serves as the de facto first aid station for a small jobsite, this capacity tier makes more sense than a personal-size kit — though for a formally designated worksite kit, our workplace first aid kit rankings cover ANSI-classed options built for that job.